jayllo-c/tp/docs/DeveloperGuide.md

 The `EditCommand` first retrieves the person to be edited from the `Model` component.
-This is done by first retrieving the `filteredPersonList` from the `Model` component using the `getFilteredPersonList` method The person to be edited is then retrived from the `filteredPersonList` using the index provided by the user.
+This is done by first retrieving the `filteredPersonList` from the `Model` component using the `getFilteredPersonList` method The person to be edited is then retrieved from the `filteredPersonList` using the index provided by the user.
 The `EditCommand` then creates a new `Person` object with the new details provided by the user and the selected person's existing details.
 The `Person` object is then updated in the `UniquePersonList` through the `setPerson` method in the `Model` component.

 ##### Activity Diagram